The Perfect Flapper

-The Perfect Flapper is a 1924 American romantic comedy film directed by Earl Hudson and starring Colleen Moore.
+The Perfect Flapper is a 1924 American silent romantic comedy film directed by Earl Hudson and starring Colleen Moore.
 This was Moore's second "flapper film" after Flaming Youth.
 It was released after Through the Dark (made before Flaming Youth but in theaters after its release) and Painted People.

 Story

 Young debutante Tommie Lou is unpopular.
 At her coming-out party, she turns to jazz antics to liven things up.
 After drinking punch spiked with alcohol (illegal at the time, as the film was made during Prohibition), she gets drunk and runs off to a road house with the husband of a friend.
 Nothing happens between them, but the action provokes a split between the husband and his wife.
 She contrives to get the couple back together, falling for the wife's divorce lawyer, and in the end everyone lives happily.